imnotdruish/qwik-affirmations/README.md

+# Qwik Affirmations Page

+This page was to work with Qwik to learn the basics.
+The page allows inspirational quotes to be added to an array and have the page cycle through them.

-# Qwik City App ⚡️
+## Qwik City App ⚡️

 - [Qwik Docs](https://qwik.builder.io/)
 - [Discord](https://qwik.builder.io/chat)